Home 1968 Shelby Cobra GT350, GT500 & GT500KR My 1968 Shelby Cobra GT350

 • Holley Brawler 4 barrel carb – with dual fuel feed and mechanical secondaries, new in 2019.

-• Cobra aluminum hi-rise intake – dual plane that came stock with the car
+• Cobra aluminum hi-rise intake – dual plane intake that came stock with the car

 • Edelbrock aluminum heads – new in 2019